chappjc/MATLAB/propertySheets/README.md

 Visual Studio property sheets for rapidly configuring a project to build a MEX file.

 The usage of the property sheets (.props files) is described at http://stackoverflow.com/a/27391300/2778484.
-In short, just include the property sheet (MATLAB.props) into your DLL project:
+In short, just set the `MATLAB_ROOT` and/or `MATLAB32_ROOT` environment variables (for 32-bit and 64-bit versions, respectively), and include the property sheet (MATLAB.props) into your DLL project:

 ![add MEX property sheet to Visual Studio project](http://i.stack.imgur.com/pnmDB.png)